Skip to content

 • ESPresense: Room-Level Bluetooth Presence in Home Assistant

-Track which room you're in using cheap ESP32 nodes and BLE signal distance — real room-level presence for Home Assistant automations that don't annoy you daily.
+Track which room you're in with cheap ESP32 nodes and BLE signal distance — real room-level presence for Home Assistant automations that actually work.

 • Hetzner vs DigitalOcean vs Vultr